matrix-org/matrix-spec-proposals/proposals/1719-olm_unwedging.md

 In order to avoid creating too many extra sessions, a client should rate-limit the number of new sessions it creates per device that it receives a message from; the client should not create a new session with another device if it has already created one for that given device in the past 1 hour.
-(TODO: is 1 hour the right amount of time?)

 Clients may wish to ask the sender of the undecryptable messages to re-send the message.
 For exampe, if the undecryptable message was a megolm session, then